Don (given name)

-Don is a masculine given name in the Irish language and a short form of another masculine given name in the English language.
+Don is a masculine given name in the Irish language, as well as a short form of two masculine given names in the English language.
 The Irish name is derived from the Irish donn; the name can either mean "brown", or "chief", "noble".
 The Irish name is a variant spelling of Donn.
 The English name is unrelated to the Irish name; this name is a short form of the given name Donald or Donovan.
-Pet forms of this English name include: Donnie and Donny.
-It can also be a surname, also derived from "brown".
-It is a common name in the English language.
+Pet forms of this English name include Donnie and Donny.

+Don can also be a surname, also derived from "brown".